liamross/developmental/content/blog/my-first-week-of-go/index.md

 Anyways, fast forward a few weeks and working with Rust was bumming me out.
 Primarily, the dev tools just weren't working for me, and a total lack of hinting when learning a new language was brutal.
-On top of that, I was starting to realize that while I wanted a fast language, my use case (web apps) didn't require something as heavy duty and "safe" as Rust.
+On top of that, I was starting to realize that while I wanted something lower level than JavaScript, my use case (web apps) didn't require something as heavy duty and "safe" as Rust.

 > I've since
 > [learned in a Hacker News post](https://news.ycombinator.com/item?id=22995466)